pawellabaj/auto-record/README.md

 ### Maven

-Add a dependency that contains the discoverable annotation processor:
+Add the following dependency to your `pom.xml` file:

 ```xml
 <dependency>